Saviio/Asyi/README.md

 Asyi
 ====

-A lightweight XMLHttpRequest Framework that designed to simplify the data interaction of web
+A lightweight XMLHttpRequest Framework that designed to simplify the web data interaction

 Reference : *Cat.chen* Blog